zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 She went to graduate school and is now living the h igh life, I hear.
 I speak, of course, of our very own Dr. Lucy Tse.

  From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 Come back and listen again, right here on ESL Podcast.

-English as a Second Language podcast is written and  produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan.
-Copyright 2012 by the  Center for Educational Development.

 # Donating Blood